Laserbeam31/bts-touring-networking-documentation-public/bts_touring_small_hp_switches_configuration.md

 2. Telnet         - This is much the same as SSH, except unencrypted;

-3. Serial console - This involves connecting a serial console cable to the RJ-45 port on the left-hand side of a switch's front panel.
+3. Serial console - This involves connecting a serial console cable to the dedicated RJ-45 port on the left-hand side of a switch's front panel.
 This serial cable is then connected to a computer by means of an RS232 connection.

 Upon login, one is typically greeted with a command prompt which ends in `>`.
 To actuallly access useful settings from here, type `enable`.
 Enter the password by the prompt which appears.
 Upon entry of a correct password, a command prompt appears, ending in `#`.
 From this command prompt,